Create and manage charts

-Your dashboards can contain charts that display your metric and span data.
-Each chart represents a query against that data.
+Your dashboards can contain panels that display logs, metrics, and spans.
+Most panels are built from a query against that data.

 Using Terraform?
-You can use the Cloud Observability Terraform provider to create and manage your dashboards and charts.
-You can also use it to export existing dashboards into the Terraform format.
+You can use the Cloud Observability Terraform provider to create and manage your dashboards and panels.
+You can also export existing dashboards into the Terraform format.

-Before you create charts, read how Cloud Observability displays metric data to understand the different metric kinds and how your configuration choices affect how your data is displayed.
+Before you create panels, read how Cloud Observability displays metric data to understand the different metric kinds and how your configuration choices affect how your data is displayed.

-You create charts by querying your metric or span data.
+You create most panels by querying your logs, metrics, or spans and displaying that data in a chart.
 You can add multiple queries and also add formulas.

-1. From an open dashboard, click Chart.
-Add a chart
+From an open dashboard, click Add and select the panel type.

-2. In the Chart Builder window, click into the title to name your chart.
+In the builder window, click into the title to name your panel.
 You can rename it at anytime by clicking into the title.
-Enter chart name

-4. Click Save to save your changes.
-The chart now displays on the dashboard.
+Click Save to save your changes.
+The panel now displays on the dashboard.

-By default, the span data returned by a query for a dashboard chart is continuously collected and saved as a Stream.
+Span data returned by a query for a dashboard panel can be continuously collected and saved as a Stream.
 The Stream’s data and and any associated traces are retained for as long as your data retention policy.

-Instead, you can choose to only display data from the Microsatellites’ retention window, (by default, the last three days of data).
+If you don’t save the query as a Stream, panels will only display data from the Microsatellites’ retention window, (by default, the last three days of data).

 To control retention of a span query: